groupdocs-viewer/GroupDocs.Viewer-Products/english/viewer/net/jpf.md

         - icon: "far fa-file-jpf"
           title: "About JPF File Format"
           content: |
             A file with .jpf extension is an extension to the JPEG 2000 image coding system ISO/IEC 15444 and is referred to as its Part 2 ISO/IEC 15444-2.
 It defines and specifies a set of lossless (bit-preserving) and lossy compression methods for coding continuous-tone, bi-level, grey-scale, colour digital still images, or multi-component images.
 The first part of ISO/IEC 15444-1 is referred to the JP2 that uses the wavelet technology to code lossless content and is the base for JPEG 2000 image file formats.
 The JPF file format didn’t receive a warm reception due to the extensive usage of JPEG format.
-JPG files can be opened with popular imaging applications such as Adobe Photoshop 2020, Adobe Illustrator 2020, and CorelDraw Graphics Suite 2020.
+JPG files can be opened with popular imaging applications such as Adobe Photoshop 2020, Adobe Illustrator 2020, and CorelDRAW Graphics Suite 2020.

           link: "https://docs.fileformat.com/image/jpf/"